 BUILD GUILD

-BUILD GUILD IS FOR YOUNG PEOPLE WHO WANT TO MAKE REAL THINGS THAT WORK AND LEARN DIRECTLY FROM LEADERS IN TECH.
+BUILD GUILD IS FOR PEOPLE WHO WANT TO MAKE REAL THINGS THAT WORK AND LEARN DIRECTLY FROM LEADERS IN TECH.

 We generally live in this cultural paradigm of coddling kids and telling them that doing real things is reserved for when they grow up.
 Like, “Hey kid, why don't you finish your twelve years of mandatory basic schooling, and then, by the way, please spend at least four more years in more school – and oh, after that, don’t forget on-the-job experience – and then you will hopefully be qualified to do something professional!”
 For people who want to do something useful in this life, this is a long time delay!
 And it feels like wasted utility.
 Time is one of the most valuable resources that we have.

-[SUMMER 2025] Limited early access
+[FALL 2025] Limited early access

 A real role making a real thing